Orientation-Aware Graph Neural Networks for Protein Structure Representation Learning: Experiment Details

 \subsection{Training Details}

 For the synthetic task, we train each model for 1000 epochs with a learning rate of $1e-3$ and plot the training loss for evaluation.

-For all models we trained, we use $128$ scalar channels and $32$ vector channels for each node's hidden representations, $64$ scalar channels, and 16 vector channels for each edge's hidden representations.
-We train our models with learning rate $3e-4$ for CPD and $2e-4$ for MQA, $5e-4$ for RES and $1e-3$ for REACT/FOLD, a dropout rate of $10\%$ \citep{srivastava2014dropout}, and Layernorm paradigm.
+We train our models with learning rate $3e-4$ for CPD and $2e-4$ for MQA, a dropout rate of $10\%$ \cite{srivastava2014dropout}, and Layernorm paradigm.
 We train all the models on NVIDIA Tesla V100 for $100$ epochs for each task.